webqit/oohtml/README.md

 ## Data Plumbing

-Components often need to manage, and be driven by, dynamic data.
-That could get very problematic and pretty messy if all of that should go directly on DOM nodes:
+Components often need to manage, and also be driven by, dynamic data.
+That could get pretty problematic and messy if all of that should go on DOM nodes as direct properties:

 ```js
 // Inside a custom element